Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 Place the plastic container at the base of your plant, on the potting soil.
 Within the first day, you’ll see a few gnats stuck in the mixture.

-You need to change out the container with new ingredients every three days at least.
+You must change the container with new ingredients every three days at least.

-Beneficial nematodes (also known as roundworm) are microscopic worm-like bugs.
+Beneficial nematodes according to the US States Department of Agriculture are roundworms.
+They are not true worms but are microscopic worm-like bugs.
 They’re perfect for fungus gnat control.

 They’re easy to find.
 You can get nematodes online or even at some garden stores.